Pulganosaure/ED-NeutronRouter/README.md

 # How it work ?
 ## (EDDI plugin)
 - Start VoiceAttack, Login into the game.
 OR jump into another system to update EDDI variables.
-- set your jump range manually or use the getJumpRange context.
+- set your Jump range manually or use the getJumpRange context.
+      (or catch the Jump range value from the [EDDI Loadout event])(https://github.com/EDCD/EDDI/wiki/Ship-loadout-event)
 - Open galaxy Map.
 - Target a system (don't plot a route, just target it).
 - execute your command with plugin context : "setRoute".